The 2025 Ultimate Guide to Red Light Therapy for Pain

 Promotes wound healing and tissue repair

-Research from the medical journal Anais Brasileiros de Dermatologia found red light therapy to promote healing by minimizing inflammatory cells.
-This results in newly stimulated blood vessels (angiogenesis), increased collagen production and boosted fibroblast production.
+Research has found red light therapy to promote healing by reducing inflammatory cells.
+This effect stimulates blood vessels, increases collagen production, and boost fibroblast production.

 Improves Blood Flow